7 Essential Fall Prevention Tips for Seniors at Home

-1. Remove Tripping Hazards
+Remove Tripping Hazards

-Keep walkways clear and free of:
+Keep walkways clear and easy to move through.

 - Loose rugs